Lang--Trotter Conjecture for CM Elliptic Curves: Our main results

-Both Qin (in some cases) and us have given an explicit shape of the constant in the asymptotic formula for $\pi_{E,r}$ under the Hardy--Littlewood conjecture.
-A further problem is to prove that these two constants are equal, which is of course a consequence of the Hardy-Littlewood conjecture.
+Both Qin and us have given explicit shapes of the constant in the asymptotic formula for $\pi_{E,r}(x)$ under the Hardy--Littlewood conjecture .
+A further problem is to prove that these two constants are equal, which is of course a consequence of the Hardy--Littlewood conjecture.
 But it is probably provable directly, at least in some cases.
 As an example, we provide a little air of compatibility here.
-For $r=1$ and CM elliptic curve $E_d$ of the form $y^2 = x^3 +d$, Qin \cite{Qi16} (with a correction in \cite{Qi21}) classified all $d$ such that his constant is positive, addressing Mazur's conjecture \cite{Ma72} on when this curve $E_d$ possesses infinitely many anomalous primes.
-As will be seen in Theorem \ref{thm:anomalousprimes:D=3}, Qin's classification agrees with our classification of $d$ such that our constant $\varpi_{E_d, 1}$ is positive.
+For $r=1$ and CM elliptic curve $E_d$ of the form $y^2 = x^3 +d$, Qin \cite{Qi16} classified all $d$ such that his constant is positive, addressing Mazur's conjecture \cite{Ma72} on when this curve $E_d$ possesses infinitely many anomalous primes.
+As will be seen in Theorem \ref{thm:anomalousprimes:D=3}, our classification of $d$ such that our constant $\varpi_{E_d, 1}$ is positive coincides with Qin's (after including a missing case mentioned in \cite[Page 3]{Qi21}).
 It would be interesting to prove that this same classification also agrees with the classification of $d$ such that the Lang--Trotter constant $c_{E_d,1}$ is positive.
 This follows from a weak special case of Conjecture \ref{conj:comparison}, but it would be nice to prove it unconditionally.

 In Chapter \ref{ch:LTconstant}, we will give a short discussion on the geometric background of \eqref{eq:LTconstant-Galois}.
-Moreover, we will also present some other features of the constant $\varpi_{E,r}$, including a complete classification on its positivity and symmetry in $r$.
+Moreover, we will also present some other features of $\varpi_{E,r}$, including a complete classification on its positivity and symmetry in $r$.

-The last chapter consists of some historical notes and perspectives that might be helpful for further researches.
+Chapter \ref{ch:Historicalnotesperspectives} consists of some historical notes and perspectives that might be helpful for further researches.
+We also include some numerical data in the last chapter to support our theoretical constants in Chapters \ref{ch:D=1}, \ref{ch:D=3} and \ref{ch:otherCM}.

 Overall, our work employs a lot of analytic number theory, which is becoming a more powerful and active area in recent years.
 We believe a lot of deep works will be realized by enthusiastic and ambitious scholars combining insights from analytic number theory, arithmetic geometry, and many other fields.